Dragon1 Standard: Architecture

 The Function of Architecture

-The function of Enterprise Architecture in particular is to enable enterprise transformation.
+The function of Enterprise Architecture, in particular, is to enable enterprise transformation.

 Architecture helps us to manage and control complexity and to deal with continuous change in a structure.